 The level of involvement of this experience is such that guests will learn the complete process and would probably come away with enough knowledge to start their own still.

-We visit Wicked Cheese to sample some of the amazing products produced by Ashley, owner and Head Cheesemaker.
+They visit Wicked Cheese to sample some of the amazing products produced by Ashley, owner and Head Cheesemaker.

-Our lunch break is in the delightful historic village of Richmond with its many Georgian buildings and the old gaol (jail).
+Their lunch break is in the delightful historic village of Richmond with its many Georgian buildings and the old gaol (jail).
 There are many options for lunch in Richmond and you may like to try the famous Curried Scallop Pies at Richmond Bakery.

 Depending on time we can also visit either Barilla Bay Oysters or Tasmanian Gourmet Seafood for a taste of fresh oysters straight from the sea!

-Depending on time and guests preference, we visit a number of places of spectacular scenery which could include Remarkable Cave, Tasman Arch, Devils Kitchen, the Blow Hole, Tessellated Pavement and the Eaglehawk Neck lookout.
+Depending on time and guests preference, they visit a number of places of spectacular scenery which could include Remarkable Cave, Tasman Arch, Devils Kitchen, the Blow Hole, Tessellated Pavement and the Eaglehawk Neck lookout.

-We travel back to Hobart via a backroad for more spectacular scenery and a very quirky stop.
+They travel back to Hobart via a backroad for more spectacular scenery and a very quirky stop.